Slaake/Slaake/README.md

-<h1 align="center">Hello, my name is Shirl 👨‍💻</h1>
+<h1 align="center">Hello, my name is Shirl </h1>
 <div align="center"><h2 id="profilesummary"> Profile Summary</h2>
-<p>I'm a computer systems engineer with a passion for building resilient, scalable, and secure computing environments.
-I specialize in endpoint management and compliance to ensure workstation computing is seamless, efficient and most of all, unintrusive.</p>
+<p>I'm a systems engineer with a passion for automation and process improvement.
+I am regarded as a subject matter expert in endpoint management, the Atlassian platform and cloud engineering.
+I am working on a bachelors to help reinforce my skills and knowledge and prepare myself for future opportunities</p>

 <h2 id="whatido"> What I Do</h2>
 <p>Design and optimize end-to-end computer systems, from architecture to deployment